aaronfbianchi/LSaO-visualizer/README.md

 ---------------------
 You don't need to install it.
 Just double click the executable.

-Usage
+Things to know
 ---------------------
-* FFmpeg is required.
+* The Windows and MacOS releases of this software bundle FFmpeg (https://ffmpeg.org/), it defaults to the FFmpeg in PATH if already installed though.
+FFmpeg is licensed under the GNU General Public License version 3 (GPL v3).
+Prebuilt binaries used in this project are from Gyan.dev (https://www.gyan.dev/ffmpeg/builds/).
+The FFmpeg source code is available at https://ffmpeg.org/download.html#source

-* The Stereo Oscilloscope generator only works with stereo files as it wouldn't make any sense to visualize a mono file with a stereo oscilloscope.
+* The Stereo X/Y and Polar Visualizers only work with stereo files as it wouldn't make any sense to visualize a mono file with a stereo oscilloscope.

 Tips if using on Windows
 -------------------------
-* You need to install FFmpeg manually and add it to PATH.
-This is NOT just downloading a random and of dubious origin "ffmpeg.exe" file and pasting it into the root folder of this program.
-You can follow [this tutorial](https://phoenixnap.com/kb/ffmpeg-windows) on how to properly do it.
 * The default Windows video player is not gonna play the exported videos correctly.
-Try VLC instead.
-(You'll be able to use the exported videos in any video editing software just fine, though)
+Try another video player instead (Like VLC, for example).
+You'll be able to use the exported videos in any video editing software just fine, though.

 Running from source